When do I apply for graduation?

 Can I pick up my diploma at the college?

-Although diplomas are automatically mailed to the students, a student may submit a written request to the Office of the Registrar prior to the graduation date to have the diploma mailed to York and held for pick-up.
+Diplomas are automatically mailed to the students.
+A student may submit a written request to the Office of the Registrar-Graduation Unit prior to the conferral date to have the diploma mailed to York and held for pick-up.
 A photo ID will be required at time of pickup.